ARTbio/Run-Galaxy/docs/Run_workflow.md

 - Now, click the `Search Tool Shed` menu (again in the left bar)
 - Press the `Galaxy Main Tool Shed` button
-- In the search field, copy and paste `regex_find_replace`, and press the `enter` key.
+- In the search field, copy and paste `regex_replace`, and press the `enter` key.
-- Two tools will show up with exactly the same name.
+- One tool will show up, owned by `kellrott`.
-    We want the tool owned by `jjohnson`, so we'll click this one, and select `preview and install` (No other solution anyway)
+    Click this tool, and select `preview and install` (No other solution anyway)
 - Click the `Install to Galaxy` button at the top of the screen
 - In the `Select existing tool panel section:` menu, select `Text Manipulation`.
 Thus, the tools will appears in the section `Text Manipulation` of the Galaxy tools.